Exporting fresh exotic tropical fruit to Europe

 - Find a European importer at trade fairs such as Fruit Logistica.
 All of the different channels are accessed by building a strong relationship with a European partner.

 - If you choose the organic production method, find companies that are specialists in organic products.
-Check, for example, the online database Organic-Bio.
+Check, for example, the online database Organic-Bio or visit the Biofach trade fair in Germany.

 Prices for products vary greatly.
 Generally, fruit with high wholesale prices is sold in smaller quantities and in smaller boxes.
 Shipping is often air freight, which drives up the price per unit.
 An indication of consumer prices in Europe: